LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/types-of-relationships.rst

    A many-to-one relationship between ``Event`` and ``EventCategory`` objects

 A many-to-one relationship operates in the opposite direction of a one-to-many relationship.
 The difference between the two is which side of the relationship *knows about* the objects on the other side.
-In C# terms, this will translate into a field on one class that references the other.
+In C# terms, this will translate into a property on one class that references the other.

 .. admonition:: Examples